 |Uniformed Volunteer Program|

 Volunteers play a major role in operating Henry W. Coe State Park.
 They provide staff for the Visitor Center, answering questions, describing trails and camping areas, registering visitors and collecting fees, and selling store merchandise.
-They teach in the Coe Connections program for elementary schools; lead guided walks and more strenuous hikes; give evening programs for campers; and publish maps, interpretive leaflets, and books that are sold in the PRA store.
-Volunteers work to maintain trails, springs, park facilities, and produce major Coe Park events like the Backcountry Weekend, Mother’s Day Breakfast, Hunting Hollow 5K/10K Fun Run and Walk, and the Tarantula Fest.
+Volunteers lead guided walks and more strenuous hikes; maintain trails and springs, give evening programs for campers; publish maps, interpretive leaflets, and trail guides, do trail patrol, and more!

 Joining the Program